snugghash/time-diary/readme.md

 ### TODO
 [] UX for in-between slices must make it clear that that time has a description [] UI for getting description
+[] Hashing and dates for auditing last change
+[] Encryption for protection
+[] Sync data to storage provider

 ## Support, feature requests, donations